themiya-kaluarachchi/TeaCafe/README.md

-# 🫖 TeaCafe - C# Windows Forms Cafe Management System
+# 🫖 TeaCafe - C# Windows Forms Cafe Management System.

 **TeaCafe** is a desktop-based cafe management system built using **C# Windows Forms**.
 It was developed as a **learning project** to practice core concepts like database connectivity, user login, order handling, and UI design.